oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/introduction/introduction-agentic-select-ai.md

 There are several phases to this solution:
 * First, a basic definition that interacts with the customer and updates the order status in a database table.
 * Second, refine your agent to make it more personable and generate an email that could be sent to the customer confirming the action.
-* Third, define a function to populate a standard email form that accepts parameters
+* Third, define a function to populate a standard email form that accepts parameters.
-* Fourth, create a tool supporting retrieval augmented generation (RAG) to give recommendations to the customer
+* Fourth, create a tool supporting retrieval augmented generation (RAG) to give recommendations to the customer.

 At the conclusion, you'll see how Select AI Agent can be used to make structured database updates and have natural language interactions with a user while exploring how to create and integrate various types of tools.